sailTo/homework/essay note.md

 -   ![image-20210102105213024](https://raw.githubusercontent.com/sailTo/picturebase/master/image-20210102105213024.png)​ is nontrivial, apply linear technique.

+The above-mentioned TaskTrAdaBoost and LWE ap-proaches mainly focus on the ensemble process.
+In con-trast, some studies focus more on the construction of weaklearner
 ## Smart City Development with Urban Transfer Learning

    1. urban computing:predict traffic demand or air quality [2][8].
 Fine-gained/missing-value prediction & Future prediction; detect abnormal events or objects; find appropriate sites for deploying.